Yash-op7/A-Complete-Backend-API-with-Node.js-Express-MongoDB-JWT/notes.md

 ### - it is `module.exports`
 - app.use(express.urlencoded({extended: true}));
 - forgot to await in bcrypt.compare(inputPassword, hashedPassword);
+- whilst testing signout route, forgot that it was a post request not the default get.
 ```js
 const postSchema = mongoose.Schema({ userId: {
         type:mongoose.Schema.Types.ObjectId,